-c) Update on Joint ICES/NAFO Workshop on Ageing of Greenland Halibut a) Report on Comparative Trawl Surveys
+Update on Joint ICES/NAFO Workshop on Ageing of Greenland Halibut

 The Council noted a Workshop will be held during 26-29 November 1996, with W. R. Bowering (Canada) as a co-convener.
 Observing the participation will be from a wide background, the Council hoped the Workshop will produce valuable information for the work of the Scientific Council.